New students can now complete their housing application by following the link...

 - 33 Harry Agganis Way for residents of 33 Harry Agganis Way; and

-- Rich Hall for Claflin, Sleeper, and Rich Halls, and 1019 Commonwealth Avenue residents.
+- Rich Hall for Claflin, Sleeper, and Rich Halls, 1019 Commonwealth Avenue and 1047 Commonwealth Avenue residents.

 Hours of operation for staffed residence mail rooms during the academic year: